cardano-foundation/docs-cardano-org/native-tokens/getting-started-with-native-tokens/getting-started-with-native-tokens.md

     ca00a1581c328a60495759e0d8e244eca5b85b2467d142c8a755d6cd0592dff47ba1476d656c636f696e1a3b9aca00020009a1581c328a60495759e0d8e244eca5b85b2467d142c8a755d6cd0592dff47ba1476d656c636f696e1a3b9aca00f6"
 }
 ```
 #### Calculate the minimum fee

-Use this code to calculate the minimum fee required for the transaction.
+Use this code to calculate the minimum fee required for the transaction:

 ```
 ./cardano-cli transaction calculate-min-fee \
 --tx-body-file matx.raw \